Code-one98/layoff-analysis/README.md

 # Layoff Analysis Project (MySQL)

 This project analyzes company layoff data using MySQL.
-It includes the raw database, data cleaning queries, and exploratory analysis.
+It includes the raw database, data cleaning queries, and exploratory analysis

 ---
 ## 📂 Files